If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Site security is one of the major factors that Google takes into consideration while ranking.
-Preventing hackers from injecting different types of viruses or malicious codes in your system are the best ways to keep your site safe.
+Preventing hackers from injecting different types of viruses or malicious codes into your system is the best way to keep your site safe.

-There are many plugins which take care of the website security from external attacks.
+There are many plugins that take care of the website’s security from external attacks.